zishiguo/sharding/README.md

 The full example is [here](./examples/order.go).

-Note: Gorm config `PrepareStmt: true` is not supported for now.
+> 🚨 NOTE: Gorm config `PrepareStmt: true` is not supported for now.

 ## Primary Key